Lane County Sector Strategy Team

 Want to learn more?

-Creative Sector Champions:
+Creative Sector Champion:

-John Baumann Mitra Gruwell
+Mitra Gruwell

 Why focus on the Transportation Sector?
 Here’s why…